Dbenjamy/Dbenjamy/README.md

 I was the team lead creating workflow application in an acedemic setting.
 - Onion Task is a web app written in React that allows users to organize projects and tasks with hierarchical structure.
 ## Goals
-I plan to work up to a PhD in Machine Learning/Data Science.
-For now, I would like to get started working with software and data.
+I plan to work up to a PhD in Computer Science specializing in Machine Learning.
 If you have any questions, feel free to reach out over LinkIn or by email.